LHC-NLeSC/nnpdf-scripts/minimal_hyperopt/README.md

 The script should be run from this directory, and attempts to keep it clean by moving the results to a results subdirectory and storing the logs in a logs directory.

+It should be run from the hyperopt_loss branch, which is based off of trvl-mask-layers.

 Make sure to adjust the time reserved appropriately.

 # Timings